| 2003-09-05 Accountable

 If you put two people (of either gender) on it, they"ll split the work between

+them and the elapsed time involved will be reduced.
 The simplistic theory is that man days are fixed and are simply divisible by

 the number of people involved to find the elapsed time.
 In projects where